 Harmonized System (HS) codes classify products for customs purposes.
 Each code maps to a specific duty rate that varies by country.
 A "bicycle tire" has a different duty rate than an "electric scooter accessory," even if they look similar.
 The more accurate your HS codes, the more accurate your landed cost estimates.
 ShipWave uses default duty rates for common product categories, but you can specify exact HS codes for precise calculations.
 For businesses shipping a consistent product catalog, setting HS codes once means every future international shipment gets an accurate cost estimate automatically.

-Customer sees full priceYes — duties and taxes shown upfrontNo — surprise charges at delivery
+Customer sees full priceYes — duties and taxes shown upfrontYes, but only as an estimate

 De minimis detectionAutomatic per countryManual research required